harmslab/gpseer/docs/source/basic.rst

 the software.
 A complete tutorial--including how to interpret the outputs of the calculation--is given on the `tutorial <tutorial.html>`_ page.

+The `API Demo.ipynb <https://github.com/harmsmlab/gpseer/raw/master/examples/API%20Demo.ipynb>`_
+demonstrates how to use GPSeer in a Jupyter notebook.

 Downloading examples
 --------------------